vmware-tanzu/tanzu-plugin-runtime/test/compatibility/docs/cross-version-api-compatibility.md

 })
 ```

-#### xxxOptions struct example below for Context config
+#### xxxOpts struct example below for Context config

-### CtxOptions struct
+### ContextOpts struct

-CtxOptions is the super set of parameters for Context, for all Runtime Versions.
+ContextOpts is the super set of parameters for Context, for all Runtime Versions.
 Based on the Runtime Version CtxOptions attributes may change(mandatory/optional/Not applicable).
 Command Helper functions (i.e. NewSetContextCommand) validate the supplied inputOptions as per RuntimeVersion and make sure all required attributes are set.
 If not Command Helper functions will throw error and Test fails.